The differences between liquid cooling and air cooling

 Enabled with RGB support, our CPU liquid coolers provide a striking and diminutive flare to help turn your PC into a high-performing work of art.
-This extends to GPU cooling as well, which is also becoming a point of pride thanks to the emergence of horizontal mounting brackets supported in some PC cases.
+This extends to our legacy GPU cooling as well, which has been a point of pride thanks to the emergence of horizontal mounting brackets supported in some PC cases.

 Reasonable clock rates can be sustained almost indefinitely by properly cooling CPU and GPU processors, while more aggressive cooling equates to more headroom for overclocking.